The best way to request IT help is to e-mail email@example.com.

 If you have questions about how you might use technology in the classroom, we can either help you or direct you to others on campus for help with things like: distance learning, video recording solutions, Smart Boards, hands‐on student computer classes, iPads in the classroom, etc.

-For public classroom technology problems contact the Academic Support Center.
-They are a campus agency that provides technology support for the computer and AV equipment built into all centrally scheduled classrooms and auditoria.
-Phone: 882-3608 http://asc.missouri.edu
+For public classroom technology problems, contact the Campus Audio Video Equipment Support (CAVES) team.
+They provide technology support for the computer and AV equipment built into all centrally scheduled classrooms and auditoria.
+Phone: 573-882-5000, press #2.

 We can help with a range of research oriented technology issues, like: